Postgraduate Doctoral loans

 Where your course is delivered by more than one university, and one is overseas you will still be eligible for the PDL provided:

 - the UK university is the lead institution

 - you spend at least 50% of your study time over the whole course in the UK.

 How does it work?

-- apply for a non-means tested loan of up to a maximum of £25,700
+- apply for a non-means tested loan of up to the maximum

 - apply up to 9 months after the academic year start date

 - request a change to the loan amount up to 1 month before the academic year end date

 The PDL is not means-tested, so it doesn't matter what your household income is.

 Applications can be completed online or via paper forms through Student Finance England; who will administer the loans.